 - Potentially reduce fibroid growth: While exercise probably won’t shrink or eliminate your fibroids, it can potentially reduce future fibroid growth and related symptoms.

-Can you exercise with fibroids?
-Most women with fibroids can exercise and experience all the health benefits that regular physical activity offers.
+Most women with uterine fibroids can exercise and experience all the health benefits that regular physical activity offers.
 You may need to be careful about which types of activities you pursue, especially if bending or heavy lifting is involved.

 Cardio Exercise: You may want to base the bulk of your exercise plan on cardiovascular activities like walking, running, biking, or swimming.
 These activities are particularly good for helping individuals manage their weight, improve sleep, and raise energy levels.

-Stretching: Women with an enlarged abdomen due to fibroids may struggle to perform activities that involve bending or stretching.
+Stretching: Women with an enlarged abdomen due to fibroids may struggle to perform activities that involve bending or stretching, like those required in yoga.
+Yoga exercises cannot reduce your fibroids, and some moves may be difficult to perform.
 Abdominal work like sit-ups can also be difficult.
 If this is your situation, please listen to your body and your doctor.
 In general, avoid getting into positions that hurt or don’t feel quite right.
-If you are frustrated by this limitation, fibroid treatment can reduce abdominal swelling and allow you to return to your previous level of flexibility.
+If this limitation frustrates you, fibroid treatment can reduce abdominal swelling and allow you to return to your previous level of flexibility.

 Fibroids and Exercise

-If you are on the lookout for exercises to shrink fibroids, we want to be clear that exercise isn’t the way to achieve this goal.
-While exercising can be an important part of your fibroid care plan, keep in mind that it is neither a treatment or cure.
-Only specialized fibroid treatment can shrink or eliminate your fibroids.
+If you’re looking for exercises to shrink your fibroids, we want to be clear that exercise isn’t the way to achieve this goal.
+While exercising can be an important part of your fibroid care plan, keep in mind that it is neither a treatment nor a cure.
+Exercise and diet cannot shrink your fibroids alone; only specialized fibroid treatment can shrink or eliminate your fibroids.

 Despite following a healthy lifestyle and exercising regularly, there may come a time when your fibroids begin to grow and symptoms worsen.
 When uterine fibroids affect your career, social life, personal relationships, or self-esteem, we usually recommend treatment.